Ghosts Can't Do It: Donald Trump's appearance

+Donald Trump makes an appearance in the film.

 Donald Trump's appearance in the film was given a brief mention in some of the initial reviews of the film, with Baltake noting that Trump "has a fairly large role, replete with dialogue".
 Sherman wrote that "the movie boasts the first, and we hope last, movie performance by Donald Trump, playing himself.
 Katie, guided by Scott, bests Trump in a business deal.
 Don, don't quit your day job."
 LaSalle observed that "Trump squints and makes fish lips after every line of dialogue.
 Interesting choice."

 In the late 2010s and early 2020s, multiple articles were published further criticizing Trump's appearance in the movie.
 LaSalle, in a retrospective remark to The Daily Beast, compared Trump's mannerisms in the film to those of Benito Mussolini, and Michael Kennedy of Screen Rant wrote: "Whether one loves Trump or hates him, he's certainly a charismatic presence, but an actor he isn't."